Starbucks Case Study: How Starbucks Conquered The Coffee Industry?

 Starbucks Logo

 Bowker reviews that Terry Heckler, with whom Bowker claimed a publicizing office, thought words starting with "st" were ground-breaking.
-The organizers conceptualized a rundown of words starting with "st" and in the long run arrived on "Strabo," a mining town in the Cascade Range.
-The team then finalized on "Starbuck," the name of the young chief mate in the book "Moby-Dick".
+The organizers conceptualized a rundown of words starting with "st" and in the long run arrived at "Strabo," a mining town in the Cascade Range.
+The team then finalized "Starbucks," the name of the young chief mate in the book "Moby-Dick".

 Starbucks has given too many slogans/taglines already among which the most popular one is - "Brewed for those who love coffee".